 Dogs love to explore the world with their mouths.
 Sometimes they eat garbage, spoiled food, or even toxic substances like chocolate or plants.

-This “dietary indiscretion” can upset their stomach, leading to dog eating grass and being sick episodes.
+This “dietary indiscretion” can upset their stomach, leading to a dog eating grass and being sick.

 3. Food Allergies or Intolerance